surifirstpin/biplus_documentation/version.3/SQL Runner FLD.md

    - From the data retrieved to view the particular field value click **Find** option available in the field column header drop-down list.

-    -  To group the data retrieved click on **Group** option available in drop down list of column header similarly,
+    -  To group the data retrieved click on **Group** option available in drop down list of column header similarly, or else,

-You can directly group it by writing following code in sql command this way;
+**You can directly group it by writing following code in sql command this way;**

 ```
 SELECT STATIONCODE,SUM(AMOUNT) FROM ORDERS GROUP BY STATIONCODE